ken1009us/fetch-receipt-processor/README.md

 3. Run the following command to install nox:

-NOTE: Only for the user who choose NOT to utilize Docker, if you want to use Docker, there is no need to install nox.
+NOTE: ONLY for the user who choose NOT to utilize Docker, if you want to use Docker, there is no need to install nox.
+You can directly proceed to the section [Usage Option 1: Docker](#usage)

 ```bash
 $ pip3 install nox